 City of Wolverhampton Council and Wolverhampton Clinical Commissioning Group are committed to commissioning high quality autism services and working with partner organisations to improve the lives and opportunities for children, young people and adults with autism.
 They would like you thoughts on the draft strategy and the objectives it contains for 2016 – 2021

 People can have their say by:

 - Completing and returning a paper questionnaire (Hard copies are available by request).
 People can take part online by visiting Survey Monkey.
-You can access it by following this link: www.surveymonkey.co.uk/r/AutismStrategy2016
+You can access it by following this link: www.surveymonkey.co.uk/r/AutismStrategy2016 (NOW CLOSED)

 - Calling (01902) 551040

 - Write to: Shen Campbell, Participation Officer, Joint Commissioning Team, People Directorate, Wolverhampton City Council, 1st Floor, Civic Centre, St Peter’s Square, Wolverhampton, WV1 1RT,